World News in English. Mashed: Vanity Fair. Celebrity. Lifestyle.Money

 Five-year-old Edison Juel set up a lemonade stand and raised over $17,000 to help the victims of the Maui wildfires. "[I’m] struck by how his generosity invited others to be generous," his mother Ami said about how quickly donations poured in.
 (USA TODAY)

+Should you stay home from work if you feel ill?
 “Sick etiquette” has shifted in the pandemic, but health experts recommend people either work from home if they have a cough or sore throat or mask up if they need to go into an office.
 (Yahoo Life)

 John Cuddy flew to San Antonio from North Carolina to watch the solar phenomenon.
 He witnessed the 2017 eclipse and didn't want to miss this one.